Skip to main content

 Mitsubishi Electric Cassette5 years oldOfficeMuseum, Singapore

-- The rattle was gone on the same visit.
-The office avoided the outdoor unit replacement the other contractor had quoted.
+The rattle was gone on the same visit.
+The outdoor unit stayed where it was, with one clip re-secured.

 What we were told

 The office aircon started rattling a few weeks ago.
 The noise comes and goes depending on the fan speed.
-Another company inspected it and said the compressor bearings were wearing out, and that the outdoor unit would need replacing.
+Staff sitting under it notice it most.
+The office is worried the outdoor unit is on its way out.

 What we checked